28left/descriptive_set_theory/codingBorel.md

 $$
 ```

-We leave the proof as an exercise.
+We leave the proofs as an exercise.
 Proceed by induction on the Borel complexity of $\gamma$.

 ## The effective Borel hierarchy